iricka-toffee/to-dos-ui/README.md

 Demonstrates a Test-Driven Development approach on how to develop a React web app using MobX and Cypress.
 It contains setup for development inside of VSCode Dev Containers (just Dev Containers from now on) or without it.

+More info about the project and its related repos can be found here: [to-dos-documentation](https://github.com/TourmalineCore/to-dos-documentation).

 ## Prerequisites

 - [Docker](https://www.docker.com/get-started/) (needed for Dev Containers and TypeScript types generation)